Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-Now, instead of choosing a node uniformly at random among the~$2n$ nodes of the planted tree, it is clear that we may as well choose Leaf~1 with probability~$1/2$, or choose the internal node assigned to Leaf~1 with probability~$1/2$.
-Denote by~$X_n$ the number of nodes in the path from the chosen node up to the root, denote by~$J$ the indicator of the event that we choose an internal node, and denote by~$N_n$ the number of nodes in the path from Leaf~1 up to the root.
-From Proposition~\ref{prop1}, we have that~$N_n\sim F_{0,1}^{n-1,1}$.
-If~$J=0$, we have~$X_n = N_n$.
-If~$J=1$, the number of nodes in the path up to the root is that that of Leaf~1 minus the number of nodes until the first parent of a left-child in the path is encountered.
-By Lemma~\ref{lem11}, given the number of nodes in the path, the number of left-edges is binomial with success probability $1/2$, hence the time $\~Y$ until the first parent of a left-child is encountered is geometric with success probability~$1/2$, starting in $1$ and truncated at~$N_n$.
-Thus, if~$J=1$, we have~$X_n = \max(N_n - \~Y,0)$.
-Putting the two cases together we obtain the representation $X_n = \max(N_n - JY,0)$, which is equal in distribution as $\max(N_n - Y,0)$, since $J\~Y$ has a geometric distribution with success probability 1/2, starting in zero.
+Recall that we are considering the case $k=1$.
+Now, instead of choosing a node uniformly at random among the $2n$ nodes of the planted tree (the ground node included), we may equivalently choose Leaf~1 with probability $1/2$, or choose the internal node paired with Leaf~1 with probability $1/2$.
+Denote by $X_n$ the number of nodes in the path from the chosen node to the root, denote by $J$ the indicator of the event that we choose an internal node, and denote by $N^*_{n-1,1}$ the number of nodes in the path from Leaf~1 up to the root.
+From Proposition~\ref {prop1} with $k=1$, we have that $N^*_{n-1,1}\sim{\mathcal{P}}^1_{n-1}(0,1)$.
+If $J_1=0$, then $X_{n,1} = N^*_{n-1,1}$.
+If $J_1=1$, the number of nodes in the path to the root is that of Leaf~1 minus the number of nodes until the first parent of a left-child in the path is encountered.
+Considering Lemma~\ref{lem1}, given $N^*_{n-1,1}$, the number of left-edges are $N^*_{n-1,1}$ independent coin tosses with success probability $1/2$, hence, if $\tilde Y_1$ is the time until the first parent of a left-child is encountered, we have $\tilde Y_1\sim \Geo (1/2)$, truncated at $N^*_{n-1,1}$.
+Thus, if $J_1=1$, we have $X_{n,1} = N^*_{n-1,1} - \tilde Y_1\wedge N^*_{n-1,1}$.
+Putting the two cases together we obtain the representation $X_n = N^*_{n-1,1} - (J_1\tilde Y_1) \wedge N^*_{n-1,1}$, which has the same distribution as

-Since~$X_n$ is zero if and only if the ground node was assigned to Leaf~1, conditioning on~$X_n$ being positive is equivalent to conditioning on choosing any node apart from the ground node. \end{proof}
+since $J_1\tilde Y_1\sim\Gez(1/2)$.
+As $X_{n,1}$ is zero if and only if the ground node was paired with Leaf~1 (i.e., Leaf~1 being the right most leaf) and $J_1=1$, conditioning on $X_{n,1}$ being positive is equivalent to conditioning on choosing any node apart from the ground node, which concludes~\eq{13}.

+Now, let $k$ be arbitrary.
+In a first step, instead of choosing $k$ distinct nodes at random, choose $k$ distinct leaves at random and, for each leaf, toss a fair coin $J_i$, $i=1,\dots,k$, to determine whether to choose the leaf or its internal partner, similar to the case $k=1$.
+Denote by $N^*_{n-k,k}$ the number of nodes in the minimal spanning tree spanned by Leaves~1 to $k$ and the root, and denote by $X_{n,k}$ the number of nodes in the minimal spanning tree spanned by the leaves or paired nodes and the root (if one of the chosen nodes is the ground node, then ignore that node in determining the minimal spanning tree).
+It is easy to see through two coupling arguments that choosing the nodes in this different way introduces a total variation error of at most

+the first term stems from the possibility of choosing the ground node, and the second term from restricting the $k$ nodes to be from different pairings.
+From this, \eq{11} easily follows.